multitudes/portfolio/README.md

 # iOS Projects
 ## My Personal Blog using Swift

-I have been hosting my personal blog and website on [Github](https://multitudes.github.io) for quite some time, and when I heard that John Sundell announced his [`Publish`](https://github.com/johnsundell/publish) framework to make static webpage with Swift I was intrigued.
+I have been hosting [my personal blog and website](https://multitudes.github.io) on my [Github](https://github.com/multitudes) for quite some time, and when I heard that John Sundell announced his [`Publish`](https://github.com/johnsundell/publish) framework to make static webpage with Swift I was intrigued.

 I made and customised my website now entirely using Swift built as a package in Xcode on my mac locally and then synced to GitHub pages.